florae123/taxi-simulator-lab/README.md

 4. Press **Deploy** in the right upper corner of the Node-RED Editor page.

 ---
-# 3. Use Watson IoT input to Node-RED
+# 3. Use the Watson IoT input to Node-RED

 **Create your own Node-RED flow**
 * Use Watson IoT as input in your flow